What is a doula?

 Why hire a doula?

-Women have complex needs during childbirth and the weeks that follow.
-In addition to medical care from their providers and love and companionship provided by their partners and families, women benefit from consistent, continuous reassurance, comfort, encouragement and respect.
+Birthing families have complex needs during childbirth and the weeks that follow.
+In addition to medical care from their providers and love and companionship provided by their partners and families, pregnant people benefit from consistent, continuous reassurance, comfort, encouragement and respect.
 They deserve individualized care based on their specific circumstances and preferences.

 Members of the Olympia Doula Circle are educated and experienced in childbirth and the postpartum period.
 We are prepared to provide physical (non-medical), emotional and informational support to you and your partner during labor and birth, as well as in the weeks following childbirth.
 We offer a loving touch; positioning and comfort measures that will ensure you and your family feel nurtured and cared for.